-The Pass of Tears
+Riding in The Pass of Tears

 There is an awesomely perilous traverse along the spine of the Andes, banked on either side by sheer shale cliffs.
 A jaw-dropping volcanic moonscape known as the Pass of Tears.
 We descend into lush prairies where the horses take water and cool their bellies in the river before dropping further into a forest glade.
 Our tents have been set up, a campfire is roaring, beers are cooling in the river and Alberto, our brilliant camp chef, is tending to the heartiest-looking stew I’ve ever laid eyes on.

 This particular ride has capacity for 8 guests and runs from the middle of November to the end of February.
-Your guide is Jakob von Plessen, who has been leading expeditions for some 20 years in Kenya and Argentina.
+Your guide is Jakob von Plessen, who has been leading riding expeditions for some 20 years in Kenya and Argentina.
 Experienced riders are preferred and the 7-night programme is inclusive of all meals and activities.
 The horses are in excellent condition – sure-footed and well mannered.
 Meals tend to be strong on meat and fish, but special dietary requirements can soon be catered for.
 Get in touch with our travel team for further details and a full itinerary.

 2 saddles available for December 14-21, 2021